 My favorite book on this subject is The Untethered Soul by Michael Singer.
 In it, he points out that your anxiety (the negative thoughts inside your head) is meaner than any person you know.
 You’d never be friends with anyone who says to you what you say to yourself.

 Realize that this voice of self-doubt is not “you,” but rather a voice that must be separated from yourself and tuned out.
 If you ever suffer from relationship anxiety because you feel you’re not good enough, unworthy of love, etc., it’s not REAL.
 It’s just that negative voice of naysayers throughout your life – and you can’t listen to it anymore.

 3. Learn to sit with difficult emotions.

-Your thoughts on the original piece – and my two cents – are greatly appreciated.
+Your thoughts on the original piece – and my two cents on relationship anxiety – are greatly appreciated.